TMPkl/analog_photo_generator/README.md

 	- Loads pre-trained checkpoints from `PythonScripts/GAN_models/` and produces a stylized output.
 	- Intended as a learned “film stock look” step that can precede halation/grain.
 	- Outputs to `wwwroot/output_GAN_AB` or `wwwroot/output_GAN_LAB`.
+	- Developed originally in: https://github.com/Szymon-Stasiak/cycle-gan-for-generating-analog-photo-color.
+This repository only carries the minimum files and dependencies needed to run inference.

 ## Pipelines